broadinstitute/flipbook/README.md

 - crawls a top-level directory to find .png, .jpeg, or .svg image files
 - web interface: home page lists all images
 - web interface: image pages show the image, an optional customizable form where you can take notes or answer questions about the image, next/previous page links, and optional other customizable info for context
 - use subdirectories to group images.
-Any images found in the same subdirectory will be shown on the same page.
+Any images found in the same subdirectory will be shown on the same page

 -------